 Unfortunately there is no clearly defined way of doing this, and the IRS judges each tax payer’s case on its own merits.

-If are a permanent resident in the country where you live, and can prove it by providing utility bills, this will go a long way to proving Bona Fide residence there.
+If are a permanent resident in the country where you live, and can prove it by proof of a permanent home, such as a rental contract and utility bills, this will go a long way to proving Bona Fide residence there.
 Proof of paying foreign taxes in the country where you live is another way, as is showing proof of permanent employment or legal residence there, for example by providing an employment contract or a residence visa.

-Being a permanent residence doesn’t mean that you can never travel to the US, though spending excessive time in the US during the tax year in question may undermine your case.
+Being a permanent residence doesn’t mean that you can never travel to the US, although spending excessive time in the US during the tax year in question may undermine your case.